BardicDefense/purple-hack/spells.md

 than human Strength can break free in 1d4 Rounds.
 The web can be destroyed by fire in 2 Rounds.
 Creatures caught within flaming webs suffer 1d6 damage.

-# 3RD RANK SPELLS
+# Rank 3 Spells

 #### Black Tentacles

 _Conjuration (R: Medium, D: 10 minutes)_
-Save: Hard (Dex).
+Save: Dexterity 14.
 AoE: 20-ft radius / 8 × 8.
-Flailing ebony tentacles erupt from
+Flailing ebony tentacles erupt
-the ground.
+from the ground.
 The area becomes difficult terrain.
-A creature size Large or less that starts its round in or enters the area must save or take 3d6 crushing damage and become immobile.
+A creature size Large or smaller that starts its round in or enters the area must save or take 3d6 crushing damage and become immobile.
 Those restrained save at the start of each round to free themselves; failure means the damage is dealt again.

 #### Blindness

 _Illusion (R: Short, D: Permanent)_
-Save: Hard (Arc).
+Save: Arcana 14.
 One target sees only an impenetrable grey mist (–4 attack penalty, no ranged casting possible unless LoS is not required by the spell).
 A blinded creature can still deliver gaze attacks.
 Only Dispel Magic, Remove Curse, or the caster dismissing the spell ends the effect.

-#### Blink

-_Transmutation (R: Self, D: 10 minutes)_
-The caster rolls 1D6 at the end of each round: on a 4+, they vanish, reappearing in the Ethereal Plane.
-The caster returns at the start of their next round (and when the spell ends, if on the Ethereal Plane), to a visible unoccupied space of their choice within 10 feet of the space left from (or, if there is no such space, the nearest unoccupied space instead).

 #### Chromatic Orb